Prison Legal News:

 A jury awarded a prisoner at the Massachusetts Correctional Facility at Walpole $35,000 for guards' negligence for failing to intercede to stop an excessive use of force.

-After one guard began assaulting and beating prisoner Kenneth S. Bernstein ...
+After one guard began assaulting and beating prisoner Kenneth S. Bernstein, others guards joined ...

 $35,000 Jury Award in Massachusetts Prisoner's Assault by Guards